If you missed PART 1 – there you'll find information on all the HEALTH BENEFITS of homemade stock/bone broth.

 Also, if you just want to add more beneficial gelatin to your stock (or if you want to use it to make homemade jello!), you can also get this gelatin from pastured animals.
 I also use it when my 2nd or 3rd run or so of stock isn't as gelatinous as the first.
 Or to add extra nutrients to any soup, sauce or stew.

-Today, in PART 2, I’ll tell you HOW to make a good, healthy stock.
+Today, in PART 2, I'll tell you HOW to make a good, healthy broth.
 There are all sorts of details below, but first the short version:

 - Throw your bones into a pot with a splash of ACV.
 (Vinegar, it draws the minerals from the bones.)

 - Throw in veggie scraps if you have them.